Women in Nazi Germany: Beginning of the Nazi regime

 On the whole, in my view, we have too much masculinized our life, to the point that we are militarizing impossible things [...]
 For me, it is a catastrophe that women's organizations, women's communities and women's societies intervene in a domain that destroys all feminine charm, all the feminine majesty and grace.
 For me, it is a catastrophe that we other poor male fools – I speak generally, because this does not mean you directly, we want to make women an instrument of logical thought, to educate them in everything possible, that we want to masculinize with time the difference between the sexes, the polarity will disappear.
 The path to homosexuality is not far. [...]
 We must be very clear.
 The movement, the ideology cannot be sustained if it is worn by women, because man conceives of everything through the mind, whereas women grasp everything through sentiment. [...]
 The priests burned 5,000 to 6,000 women [for witchcraft], because they preserve emotionally the ancient wisdom and ancient teachings, and because, emotionally, they do not let go, whereas men, they are logically and rationally disposed.

+Himmler also stated a balance was needed between and the "excessive military and male orientation of German life and German youth" and chivalry towards women, "as knights and cavaliers who treated women respectfully", as he believed too much of the former would lead to homosexuality, and too much of the latter would lead to Germany becoming like "the Anglo-Saxon nations, especially America" where he claimed men were "in slavery to their womenfolk, the best example of a female tyranny!"
+He even went as far as to claim men had to pay damages or marry a girl in America just for looking at her and that this led to men embracing homosexuality, concluding that the women were "battle-axes" hacking away at the males.